antonioortegajr/idx-swagger-def/README.md

 CORS with api.idxbroker.com is still in place

 ## Required
-A valide IDX Broker and or a IDX Broker Developer Partner key is required.
+A valid IDX Broker and or a IDX Broker Developer Partner key is required.
 This swagger definition should only be run at developers.idxbroker.com

 ## Version Support